 - i.
 There are demonstrable economic and social benefits of the proposals, particularly in terms of local job creation; and - ii.
 There will be no significant detrimental impacts on the local community; and - iii.
-For proposals outside the Built-up Area Boundary, developments should be in accessible sites, well-connected to the village centre and the built-up area of Billingshurst and there will be no significant detrimental environmental impacts. - iv.
-For proposals within the Builtup Area Boundary, there should be no detrimental impact upon traffic movement through the High Street; and - v.
-Adequate provision for parking is included, particularly for proposals within or adjacent to Billingshurst Village Centre.
+For proposals outside the Built-up Area Boundary, there will be no significant detrimental environmental impacts.
+Adequate provision for parking is included, particularly for proposals within or adjacent to Billingshurst Village Centre; and - iv.
+For proposals within the Built-up Area Boundary, there should be no detrimental impact upon traffic movement through the High Street.

-Policy conformity: NDP Objective: 4; HDPF Policy: 11; NPPF para: 83, 85
+Policy conformity: NDP Objective: 5; HDPF Policy: 11; NPPF para: 83